Styling Your Forms

 Field styles

-In the WPForms block settings, you’ll find options for styling your form fields, labels, and button without writing any CSS.
+In the WPForms block settings, you’ll find options to customize the color theme, form fields, labels, buttons, and container and background styles without writing any CSS.
 You’ll also find additional options to copy style settings from one form to another in the Advanced section.

 Available styling options